|This is a topic from the SwordSearcher Bible Software help file.|

 If you have not already done so, copy all of the files for your audio Bible into a folder on your hard drive.
 It's okay if this folder contains sub-folders (such as a folder for the Old Testament and one for the New Testament, or one folder per disc, etc).
 If you have purchased and downloaded an audio Bible from the Internet, the files should already be on your hard drive, and you just need to locate them.
 (Please consult the installation instructions that came with your audio Bible purchase if you do not already have the files installed.)

 In SwordSearcher, on the File menu, select Configure Bible Audio.

 In the window that appears, click Link Audio Files, and select the folder containing the MP3, WAV, or WMA files.
 Again, it is okay if the files are broken up into sub-folders.
 Select the folder containing all of the files or sub-folders.
-For example, I have copied all six discs of the AMG KJV audio Bible to my hard drive into a folder called "AMG Scourby MP3s" and choose that folder:
+For example, I have copied the Hendrickson MP3 DVD to my hard drive into a folder called "Hendrickson Scourby DVD" and choose that folder: